 There are three main parts to an intensive insulin plan:

-- Basal insulin: This is a long-acting insulin that is taken once or twice a day.
+Basal insulin: This is a long-acting insulin that a person takes once or twice a day.

 Good blood sugar control can prevent complications from developing, and can help people to live a healthier and longer life.